kjunelee/MetaOptNet/README.md

     --head SVM --network ResNet --dataset miniImageNet
     ```
     As shown in Figure 2, of our paper, we can meta-train the embedding once with a high shot for all meta-testing shots.
 We don't need to meta-train with all possible meta-test shots unlike in Prototypical Networks.
 2. You can experiment with varying base learners by changing '--head' argument to ProtoNet or Ridge.
 Also, you can change the backbone architecture to vanilla 4-layer conv net by setting '--network' argument to ProtoNet.
+For other arguments, please see MetaOptNet/train.py from lines 85 to 114.
 3. To train MetaOptNet-SVM on 5-way tieredImageNet few-shot benchmark:
     ```bash
     python train.py --gpu 0,1,2,3 --save-path "./experiments/tieredImageNet_MetaOptNet_SVM" --train-shot 10 \